tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 You can also run VS Code from the terminal by typing 'code' after adding it to the path:

 - Launch VS Code.
-- Open the Command Palette (⇧⌘P) and type `shell command` to find the Shell Command: `Install 'code' command in PATH` command.
+- Open the Command Palette (cmd + shift + p) and type `shell command` to find the Shell Command: `Install 'code' command in PATH` command.

   ![shell command](img/shell-command.png)